chenwj1989/python-speech-enhancement/README.md

 ## Usage

-The example test_pns.py shows how to use the noise suppression library.
-The python-pesq should be installed before running test_pns.
+The example test_pns.py shows how to do noise suppression on wav files.
+The python-pesq package should be installed in order to evaluate the output.
 ```
 pip install pesq
 python test_pns.py
 ```

-The major steps to do noise suppression is shown below.
-The NoiseSuppressor process audio data block by block.
+Major steps of using the noise suppression library are shown below.
+The NoiseSuppressor processes audio data block by block.
 ```python
 # Initialize
 fs = 16000